MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/index.md

 ## Create a deployment group

-You define groups on the **Deployment Groups** tab of the **Build &amp; Release** hub, and install the agent on each server in the group.
+You define groups on the **Deployment Groups** tab of the **Azure Pipelines** section, and install the agent on each server in the group.
 After you prepare your target servers, they appear in the **Deployment Groups** tab.
 The list indicates if a server is available, the tags you assigned to each server, and the latest deployment to each server.